bretkikehara/react-i18n/README.md

 This quickstart will cover the basic steps to use the react-i18n component.
 It is still necessary to load the localization bundles, so refer the [Load bundles section](#loading-bundles) for more details.

+To add features to this project, look at the [Setup Development Environment](#setup-development-environment) for more information.

 1. Save to package.json
     `npm i --save react-i18n`
 2. Configure the localization inside your app base: